census-instrumentation/opencensus-specs/http/stats.md

 ## Units

+Units are encoded according to the case-sensitive abbreviations from the [Unified Code for Units of Measure](http://unitsofmeasure.org/ucum.html):

 * Latencies are measures in float64 milliseconds, denoted "ms"
 * Sizes are measured in bytes, denoted "By"
 * Dimensionless values have unit "1"